-The id (the Latin word for it) represents the human being's basic drives, which are unconscious and demand immediate satisfaction.
-Rooted in biology id is present at birth, making a new born a bundle of demands for attention, touching, and food.
-But society opposes the self-centered id, which is why one of the first words a child learns is "no."
+The id (the Latin word for it) represents the human being's basic drives, which are unconscious and\demand immediate satisfaction.
+Rooted in biology id is present at birth, making a new born a bundle\of demands for attention, touching, and food.
+But society opposes the self-centered id, which is why\one of the first words a child learns is "no."

 THE ID ("It"): functions in the irrational and emotional part of the mind.
-At birth a baby's mind is all Id want.
+At birth a baby's mind is all\Id - want.
 The Id is the primitive mind.
 It contains all the basic needs and feelings.
-It is the source for libido (psychic energy).
-And it has only one rule --> the "pleasure principle": "I want it and I want it all now".
+It is the source for\libido (psychic energy).
+And it has only one rule --> the "pleasure principle": "I want it and I want it\all now".
 In transactional analysis, Id equates to "Child".

-Id too strong = bound up in self-gratification and uncaring to others
+Id too strong = bound up in self-gratification and uncaring to others drives with the demands of society.

-To avoid frustration, a child must learn to approach the world realistically.
-This is done through ego (Latin word for I), which is a person's conscious effort to balance innate pleasure-seeking drives with the demands of society.
 Ego is the balancing force between the id and the demands of society that suppress it.
 The ego develops as we become aware of ourselves and at the same time realize that we cannot have everything we want.